Zak4sad/container_solutions_task/README.md

-# Technical assessment from Container Solutions
+# Description

 This application is now more of a learning project or a playground because here is where I'm try out new things.
 It all started in 2021 when I took part in a Technical assessment from Container Solutions(the project's specifications can be found [here](./api_specifications/) ).

+The project is developed using Spring Boot.

+## Accomplishments/Features

+***It's hard to automate a task that you don't know how to do manually***

+- The code is presented as if this were work you would do for a client and you were given this brief.
+- The code run in 1 or 2 commands—this project needs to be deployment ready and run it a cloud or local environment with as little effort as possible.
+- The API is conform to the specifications (correct endpoints and it should work well and it should run on any machine).
+- Tried more advanced stuff in the Dockerfile: multi-stage Dockerfile, skinny Docker image, important part is multi-stage Dockerfile, correct tag usage, caching effectiveness, recommend user ID; not run as root, exposing ports.
+- Tried some advanced stuff in kubernetes, eg: secrets in K8s.
-The project is developed using Spring Boot , I managed to translate the given CSV file [titanic.csv] to a SQL file , I used [this website](https://www.convertcsv.com/csv-to-sql.htm) to proceed with the conversion.
+- Translate the given CSV file [titanic.csv] to a SQL file , I used [this website](https://www.convertcsv.com/csv-to-sql.htm) to proceed with the conversion.
-The data is initialized and inserted on startup.
-The file is named data , and its located in `bezkoder-app/src/main/resources/data.sql`
+- Replace integer for uuid by the randomized uuid string.
+- Added a trigger for the data.sql to add a random uuid (_equivalent of AutoIncrement for a normal id_).
+- Add Integration tests and Unit tests.

-I also add a swagger UI as the one given in [swagger.yml] file to be able to allows us to describe the structure of our REST.
-And this helps us to automatically build a good and interactive API documentation.
+- Add a swagger UI as the one given in [swagger.yml].
+- Use Storage to store inserted/updated/deleted data ( Volume for docker, PVC for kubernetes ).
+- Clean K8s architecture ( DB / App separate).
+- No need to use init container(k8s) to import data as it's done automatically.
+- Implemented a CI/CD pipeline using Gitlab CI.
+- Scan the Docker image for security vulnerabilities.
+- Configure a monitoring system using Prometheus.

 ## Run it using docker-compose
 In my docker-compose file I used :
 - Two services ( mysqldb , app )
-- Replace integer for uuid by the randomized uuid string
-- Added a trigger for the data.sql to add a random uuid (_equivalent of AutoIncrement for a normal id_)
 - A SQL file (data.sql) that inserts data on startup
-- Multi-stage Dockerfile with skinny Docker images **maven:3.6.1-jdk-8-alpine && openjdk:8-jre-alpine3.9**
+- Multi-stage Dockerfile with skinny Docker images **maven:3.8.4-jdk-8-slim && openjdk:8-jre-slim**
 - Exposing ports (in dockerfile for Spring-boot-app , and in docker-compose file for MySQL database)
 - Volume for MySQL database
 - Env file **.env** to store some data ( ports, db_username, db_password, db_name )